 Born, raised, and trained in Uruguay, Julio Martínez Oyanguren (1901-1973) was one of the great South American classical guitarists.
 Like some of his contemporaries, Agustín Barrios of Paraguay and Guillermo Gomez of Spain/Mexico for example, Oyanguren played his own arrangements and guitar transcriptions of works by classical composers, as well as his own compositions.
 When it comes to classical guitarists, the folk idioms inherent in their original compositions are what move me the most.

-Oyanguren began recording for Victor in Argentina in the early 1930s, which is when his “Jota” was recorded.
+Oyanguren began recording for Victor in Argentina in the early 1930s.
+This piece was recorded in September of 1931.
 His career lasted decades (he also recorded a number of 78s for Columbia records around the same time), he toured internationally, was respected and well-known, and released many LPs.
 This original piece, however, does not appear to have made it to CD.
 Numerous other performances by Oyanguren (and many other excellent artists) can be found at Fine Fretted.

 This track was a tough one to remaster (I had it sitting on my computer for months), despite the fact that it’s a shiny, beautiful copy.
 Victor Records in Argentina gave us an exceptionally “low” recording of this song and an iffy pressing – the more quiet the music, the more loud the classic, grainy Victor surface noise.
 I gave it my best shot.